Eranziel/foundryvtt-lancer/docs/flow_api.md

 ## Potential Issues

 - Backwards compatibility.
 Going to have to accept this.
 Modules like TAH will need new integrations, user macros will need to be rewritten/regenerated.
-  - Maybe write a short conversion guide? `prepareAttackMacro` is replaced with `weaponAttackMacro`, args change like so?
+  - Maybe write a short conversion guide? `prepareAttackMacro` is replaced with `weaponAttackFlow`, args change like so?
 - Are there any downsides to using UUIDs and eliminating `getMacroSpeaker`?
 Doesn't seem like it currently.
 - Is there functionality provided by the binary encoding approach that is hard to replace?

 ## API Spec

+Specific flows are implementations of the `Flow` abstract class.
+Each flow type has a pre-defined list of steps, which are either functions or another flow.
+Being able to nest flows allows for higher-level flows for future features such as actions, which will be composed of several sub-flows.

+Non-Flow steps are simply functions which take the flow's current state and (optionally) additional data, then performs a discrete portion of the flow's logic.
+For example, each of these is a step: check if a weapon is not destroyed, check if a weapon is loaded, trigger the attack HUD and await its results, print the resulting chat card showing the attack's results.
+Steps modify the flow's state object and sometimes the originating Item/Actor, so are therefore inherently side-effecty - that's their job!

 ### Rolls